MINUSTAH soldiers did not go to Haiti for the specific purpose

 I guess it is true what they say, "No good deed goes unpunished".

-Topic: Haiti UN Cholera Case - NY Court Oral Argument scheduled for 23 October 2014
+The topic is: Haiti UN Cholera Case - NY Court Oral Argument scheduled for 23 October 2014